perciplex/raas/README.md

 ### Folder Summary

 - `raas_gym` - Library that replicates opanai gym interface for both simulation testing and for running on physical hardware.
-This is the client facing code to be imported
+This is the client facing code to be imported in python
 - `server/` - Server aide application for accepting new jobs, amaintaining job queue, and returning data to web frontend.
 - `hardware/` - contains bill of materials and instructions for constructing pendulum.
 Also contains python motor driver code.
 - `docker_driver/` - Responsible for polling server, getting repo, cloning into docker image and running.